Burghead: Pictish fort

 This vitrified fort lies on top of a headland which commands extensive views of the Moray Firth.
 Originally believed to be Ptolemy's Castra Alata, later 'Ptoroton' and the 'Torffness' of the Orkneyinga Saga, it is now known to be of Pictish origin and is thought to be the oldest Pictish fort.
 It encloses 3 hectares and is three times as large as any other fort of the same period in Scotland.
 It was defended on the landward side by three banks and ditches which were destroyed during the creation of the harbour and modern village; their age is therefore uncertain.
 Six striking carved slabs known as the Burghead Bulls were discovered during excavations.
-Dating to 7th Century AD, four of the originals are held locally in Burghead Visitor Centre and Elgin Museum and one each in the Royal Museum, Edinburgh, and the British Museum, London.
+Dating to the 7th century AD, four of the originals are held locally in Burghead Visitor Centre and Elgin Museum and one each in the Royal Museum, Edinburgh, and the British Museum, London.
 Much of the fort was destroyed during the building of the village from 1805 to 1809.
 The Doorie Hill (see below), which marked the junction of the citadel and the bailey, is the only remaining piece of the southern ramparts.
 Lengths of the eastern and northern ramparts are also still visible.